 - 2.1 General

 - 2.2 Originating ACC Actions

 - 2.3 Adjacent ACC Actions

 - 2.4 ATFM Unit Actions

 - 4. On-going eruption phase

 - 5. Recovery phase

-- 6. Air traffic services procedures
+- 6. Air Traffic Services procedures (ATS)

-- 7. Air traffic flow management procedures
+- 7. Air Traffic Flow Management procedures (ATFM)

-- APPENDIX A General guidance for the development of an ATM volcanic ash contingency plan
+- APPENDIX A General guidance for the development of an ATM volcanic ash contingency Procedures

 - APPENDIX B Anticipated flight crew issues when encountering volcanic ash

-APPENDIX C Communication and dissemination of pilots' reports of volcanic activity
+- APPENDIX C Communication and dissemination of pilots' reports of volcanic activity

-The eventual inclusion of any or all of the optional appendices listed below is to be determined by the appropriate ICAO Planning and Implementation Regional Group.
+Note: The eventual inclusion of any or all of the optional appendices listed below is to be determined by the State, as required.

-APPENDIX D Actions to be taken by the meteorological watch offices (MWO) in the event of a volcanic eruption APPENDIX E Actions to be taken by the volcanic ash advisory centres (VAACs) in the event of a volcanic eruption APPENDIX F Recommended actions by States of the operator/registry with regards to aircraft
+- APPENDIX D Actions to be taken by the meteorological watch offices (MWO) in the event of a volcanic eruption - APPENDIX E Actions to be taken by the volcanic ash advisory centres (VAACs) in the event of a volcanic eruption

-- APPENDIX G Example safety risk assessment process - APPENDIX H Example table of considerations for planned operations in airspace to/from aerodromes which may be contaminated by volcanic ash - APPENDIX I Example of a hazard log (risk register) - APPENDIX J Example AIS and MET products for dissemination of information
+- APPENDIX F Recommended actions by States of the operator/registry with regards to aircraft operations in the event of a volcanic eruption - APPENDIX G Example safety risk assessment process - APPENDIX H Example table of considerations for planned operations in airspace to/from aerodromes which may be contaminated by volcanic ash - APPENDIX I Example of a hazard log (risk register) - APPENDIX J Example AIS and MET products for dissemination of information